amsievert/dndnotes/mdFiles/Campaign Notes/The Return of Ileus/Session 71.md

 ## Rodigia
 The Mountain King [[Rodigia|Strullar Anling]] is extremely reluctant to give any military aid to the party.
 While the Larenthian Army has retreated for now, the Larenthian government has not made any motion towards establishing a truce or peace treaty.
 The Mountain King is very worried about another surprise attack from the Larenthian Alliance.
 What he needs most for convincing is a guarantee that his country will be safe.
 He won't state this need outright but it is what's most important to him.

 The area around Mount Thogrin is still devastated from the siege.
 Much of the grass is trampled and most of the surrounding forests are destroyed.
-Most of the road up towards Rhugnurt is cleared, but there are still a few effigies left just for good measure.
+Most of the road up towards [[Rhugnurt]] is cleared, but there are still a few effigies left just for good measure.
 Inside the walls, the city appears to have sustained damage from trebuchet and spell weaponry, but the Giantkind architecture seems to have withheld fairly well, and is already in the process of being repaired by skilled craftsmen.
 ## Atrisean Dynasty
 God King Olym is a conniving and scheming man.
 He only wants to help the party if it gets him more money, power, or reputation.
 He requires heavy proof of Ileus's plot in order to help the party.
 Overall he is very skeptical of the party.

 God King Olym has a mission to act as a loyalty test for the party to gain his military support.
 The quest is to go recover a religious artifact that has gone missing.
 The artifact is a golden idol of [[Lucite]].
 It went missing from a wayside temple near the Ichor River.
 He gives the party a seal that shows that they are agents of the God King himself, so they will have authority.

+The temple is run by an elven woman named Sister Yvette.